b-n-space/b-n-space/content/articles/2022-white-house-crypto-crackdown-coming.md

 ### Digital $ CBDC

-start talking about all the benefits financial inclusion, cross-border payments ... it could help preserve US financial leadership and support the effectiveness of sanctions
+Last but not least the report talks about all the benefits of CBDC like financial inclusion, cross-border payments ...
+It could help preserve US financial leadership and support the effectiveness of sanctions.

-> No sane country will adopt it knowing the US could easily turn off its economy
+> ... however these two goals seem to be mutually exclusive.
+No sane country will a digital dollar if it meant the U.S government could effectively turn off its economy at the flick of a switch.

 "The Administration has developed Policy Objectives for a U.S. CBDC System, which reflect the federal government’s priorities for a potential U.S. CBDC."